Spinal Cord Injury

 SCIs can be caused by a wide variety of situations, such as:

-SCI can also be caused by illnesses, such as spina bifida, polio, and Friedreich's Ataxia.
+SCI can also be caused by illnesses, such as:

 Contrary to popular perception, the spinal cord does not have to be physically ruptured or severed for you to suffer symptoms related to spinal cord injury.
 Our Tallahassee spinal cord injury attorneys have worked many cases of SCI, and the majority of those who suffer from symptoms related to SCI still have their spinal cords intact.